Should You Unfreeze Your Credit For a Rental Application in New York?

 You can reach each major bureau using the information below:

-Freezing your credit prevents others from pulling your credit report, and also can prevent creditors from opening up accounts in your name.
+Freezing your credit prevents others from pulling your credit report, and also can prevent anyone from opening up accounts in your name.

 It’s a way to ensure that fraudsters have a hard time opening new accounts or using your own personal information against you.